PhoenixTales/wiki.gothicarchive.org/religion.md

 - `Innos, the highest of all gods`
 - spells of Fire: ball, bolt, rain, storm
 - as suggested by `OtWaMaskFire.tga`, symbolized by red flame
+- `KDF_40_VlkSpeech`: `Follow the way of mana, and all will be saved.
+Otherwise the earth will burn.`

 ## Adanos, God Of Water
 - before called _Cyvanis_